dottedmag/dottedmag.net/close-io-cover-letter.md

 automation software which was previously released without even running a regression testing suite.

+I enjoy releasing code to production many times a day.

 I am very comfortable working remotely (8 years, 4 of them managing a small distributed team).
 In fact, I'm only looking for a position in a fully distributed team.